factsmission/ghact/README.md

 # ghact

-A framework to act on any (new) file in a Gzthub repository
+A framework to act on any (new) file in a Github repository

 This Docker Image exposes a server on port `4505` which: